Joi/jibot3/README.md

 ## Build run and serve app
 1. `npm run dev:ssr`
-2. Open the live development server (usually located at [http://localhost:4200](http://localhost:4200)).
-Ensure the app is installed in your slack workspace.
+1. Open the live development server (usually located at [http://localhost:4200](http://localhost:4200)).
+1. Ensure the app is installed in your slack workspace.
 The steps to retrieve this information is outlined in proceeding steps.
-3. Add your jibot to slack channels (Channel details -> More -> Add apps) or interact via direct message.
+1. Add your jibot to slack channels (Channel details -> More -> Add apps).
+1. Interact with your jibot in channels to which the bot belongs or via direct message.

 ## Create & Configure a Slack APP

 You can retrieve your create a Slack App or access your existing Slack apps at: [https://api.slack.com/apps](https://api.slack.com/apps).
 An overview of Slack app creation can be found at: [https://api.slack.com/start/overview#creating](https://api.slack.com/start/overview#creating).
+You may need to confer with a Slack Administrator to get this information.

 1. ### Setup App-Level Token with scopes:
 	* `connections:write`